open-innovations/EValuator/README.md

 Currently the tool contains Local Authorities and Combined Authorities.
 If you want to add a new area, add it to the file `www/data/areas.tsv` with the ONS code and the name.
 Make sure that the code is included in the lookup file `www/data/OA11-LAD21-CAUTH21.tsv` in a column with a header ending with `CD` so that we know which MSOAs it is connected to.
 Then run the following steps:

-   * `perl updateAreas.pl` - this will create the appropriate sub-directory within `www/data/areas/`, it will create an MSOA lookup file in `www/data/areas/CODE/CODE-msoas.tsv`, and it will make a GeoJSON file in `www/data/areas/CODE/CODE.geojson`
+  * `perl updateAreas.pl` - this will:
+     * create the appropriate sub-directory within `www/data/areas/`
+	 * create an MSOA lookup file in `www/data/areas/CODE/CODE-msoas.tsv`
+	 * make a GeoJSON file in `www/data/areas/CODE/CODE.geojson`
   * `perl buildScores.pl` - this will update the scores for every area listed in `www/data/areas.tsv` creating `www/data/areas/CODE/CODE.csv` as necessary